monicacpagani/SI507-HW6/README.md

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

+The comment code is done via the "//"

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**